sprnva/docs/app/views/update/v1.x/validation.md

 ```
 Inside the validate method, we get the request and sanitize all the request to avoid storing an html code in our database.
 We sanitized it by removing white spaces.
 Unqouting the qouted strings, and convert special characters to HTML entities.

 After the validation of requested data.
-We can now get the data and use this to insert the data to our database:
+We can now get the data and use this to insert to our database:

 ```php
 <?php